reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 ### Head-side down

 Even if you fall from up high, you may survive.
 Even if you fall from down low, you may die.
 Some fell from a height of 6 meters to the bottom of the river and died from their skulls.
 Others fell from a 6-meter-high pedestrian bridge onto the road and broke their heads, and died an hour and a half later.
-If you don’t want to fail, you should land with your head on the ground.
+If you don't want to fail, you should land with your head on the ground.
 If you fall skillfully, you will die on the spot even from a height of 5 meters.
 Also, although the damage to the place of landing may not kill you, death may occur due to special reasons.
 A 50-year-old woman fell from the fourth-floor balcony of an apartment and broke her waist in many places, but she died of systemic contusion.
 A man jumped from the third floor of his dormitory and died of pulmonary congestion and acute pulmonary embolism 20 days later.

 ## Case study 8: A college student who jumped from the 15th floor.
 How he felt during the jump.